Born Accessible Publishing

 Below are a few resources to help publishers and the myriad of other new, digital content creators understand the basics of how to make content born accessible.
 These resources highlight the challenges that images, interactivity, math equations and other complex features pose, but also demonstrate how they can be addressed.
 Working together, we know that accessibility can become a critical component in the creation of all content.
 For more information visit Benetech’s Bornaccessible.org.

 The BISG Quick Start Guide to Accessible Publishing offers publishers a brief introduction to accessible publishing, advantages of accessible publishing and how to create accessible digital content.
 The guide was produced by the BISG Content Structure Committee’s Accessible Publishing Working Group which is chaired by Robin Seaman, Director of Content Acquisition at Benetech.
-The guide is available as an accessilbe EPUB3 file.
-To learn more or download a copy visit https://www.bisg.org/publications/bisg-quick-start-guide-accessible-publishing.
+The guide is available as an accessible EPUB3 file.
+You can learn more about it as well as download it on the BISG website.

 Accessible images are part of a larger context of ebook accessibility overall.
 These tips provide guidance to publishers and other content creators as new standards emerge that make accessibility for these materials easier and easier to achieve.